christopher-besch/homepage/src/articles/16_open_source/open_source.md

 You're the one who understand the standard the best, after all.<br />
 Or, if you want to remain fully Open-Source, you can always **implement other people's feature requests** for some coin.

-Those options are all possible and done by players in the industry.
-You're free to mix and match them however you like and, of course, always just ask for **donations**.
+Those options, while they are not exhaustive, are all possible and done by players in the industry You're free to mix and match them however you like and, of course, always just ask for **donations**.
-Sometimes that suffices already.
+Sometimes that already suffices.
 Wrapping this up, know that Open-Source requires a different business model than Closed-Source.
 But notice that there is a business model for this and your developers and customers benefit hugely from your product being Open-Source.